 2. Climbing Roses

 Why not enjoy your roses and be shaded by them, too?
-If you want a climbing rose that will provide shade under a pergola, make sure you get one with a sprawling vine-like habit, rather than the 'climbers' that simply have long thick canes (which don't provide much shade).
-A great example is the beloved heirloom variety 'New Dawn', which grows up to 20' (6m) and is covered in 3" (8cm) pink blossoms throughout the summer.
+If you want a climbing rose that will provide shade under a pergola, make sure you get one with a sprawling vine-like habit, rather than the ‘climbers’ that simply have long thick canes (which don’t provide much shade).
+A great example is the beloved heirloom variety ‘New Dawn’, which grows up to 20 feet and is covered in three inches pink blossoms throughout the summer.

 3. Climbing Hydrangea

 An underappreciated vine that could be planted more, climbing hydrangea has broad leaves that create plenty of shade underneath.
-They are a little slow to get going after planting, but once they settle in they grow quickly to 50' (5m) or more.
+They are a little slow to get going after planting, but once they settle in they grow quickly to 50 feet or more.
 The white flowers resemble those from the shrubby forms of hydrangea and grow to the size of a saucer plate.

 4. Cross Vine